 where we also detailed several algorithms to build them efficiently.
-The construction of BWT deploys one of them11 and this use motivates the increased interest in the literature about the Suffix-Array construction problem (see e.g. [14, 16, 1]).
+The construction of BWT deploys one of them11 and this use motivates the increased interest in the literature about the Suffix-Array construction problem (see e.g. [?, ?, ?]).

 To see why Suffix Arrays and BWT are connected, let us consider the following example.
 Take the string abracadabra\$ and compute its Suffix Array [11, 10, 7, 0, 3, 5, 1, 4, 6, 9, 2].
-Figure 14.7 summarizes these data structures for the running example at hand.
-The first four columns show the suffixes of the string s and its suffix array s.
-The fifth column shows the corresponding sorted-rotated matrix s with its last column s.
-It is easy to notice that sorting suffixes is equivalent to sorting rows of s, given the presence of the sentinel symbol \$.
-The reader can check that the formula below ties s with s.
+Figure ?? summarizes these data structures for the running example at hand.
+The first four columns show the suffixes of the string s and its suffix array $S\mathcal{A}$.
+The fifth column shows the corresponding sortedrotated matrix \mathcal{M}' with its last column L. It is easy to notice that sorting suffixes is equivalent to sorting rows of \mathcal{M} , given the presence of the sentinel symbol \$.
+The reader can check that the formula below ties $S\mathcal{A}$ with L: